-After high school, Wo’se founded Crystal’s Cakes, where he baked pastries and vended at events throughout L.A. and in Black creative mecca, Leimert Park.
+After high school, Wo’se founded Crystal’s Cakes, where he baked pastries and vended at events throughout L.A. and in, Leimert Park.
 Wo’se also prepped food at “Mr. Wisdom’s Health Food Store” for 5 years, and he currently serves as sous chef at the popular Inglewood vegan eatery, Stuff I Eat.

 In 2013, Wo’se created Baba's Café, which is a vegan vending and catering company known as a pop up shop, located in the historic Crenshaw District’s hub for African Diasporic culture, Leimert Park.
 Offering a wide array of vegetarian dishes, they specialize in Vegan Veggie Patties.

 Now Wo’se needs your help to expand Baba’s Vegan Catering “Pop Up”, into Baba's Vegan Café in 2017, to develop a space that would offer not only healthy food, but also a space for healing to the community, with classes such as yoga and meditation.

 “So far we have crunched the numbers and our start up costs would be $15,000.
 We would like to secure at least 4 months rent, so we aim to raise $20,000- $30,000 in order to open by August 1, 2017.”